 Pour wet ingredients into dry and mix until just incorporated.

-Spoon or pipe the batter into a greased doughnut pan.
+Spoon or pipe the batter into a greased donut pan.

 Hint: Take note of how filled the cavities are in the doughnut pan above!
-If you underfill or overfill, the doughnuts won't have quite an appropriate (round) shape.
+If you underfill or overfill, the donuts won't have quite an appropriate (round) shape.

 Substitutions